Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Results

+The resulting multiplicities are broadly consistent with previous dynamical HZ-packing studies. \citet{Obertas2017} found that tightly packed Earth-mass systems can remain stable for long integrations when adjacent planets are separated by several mutual Hill radii, and that five Earth-mass planets can fit in the Solar HZ under their adopted stability criterion. \citet{Kane2020} found that dynamically allowed HZ packing can reach roughly six Earth-mass planets for stellar masses above about $0.7\,M_\odot$, with the presence of giant planets strongly reducing the available stable real estate.
+Our Method A value of $N_{\rm MS}=4$ for $0.8$--$9\,M_\odot$ and our Method B values of order a few to several planets are therefore in the same range.
+The new element here is not the packing criterion itself, but its application to retention-limited HZs that evolve along massive-star tracks.

-The $9\,M_\odot$ spike is the central diagnostic of Method~B and it has a simple physical origin.
-It marks the last MS model whose HZ still lies near the outer edge of the adopted solids reservoir, so the system benefits simultaneously from (i) the weakened Hill-spacing constraint at larger $M_\star$ and (ii) a non-negligible disk--HZ overlap.
-Table~\ref{tab:1} shows that the $9\,M_\odot$ MS HZ spans $\langle r_{\rm in}\rangle_{\rm MS}\simeq 74\,\mathrm{AU}$ to $\langle r_{\rm out}\rangle_{\rm MS}\simeq 127\,\mathrm{AU}$, placing a substantial fraction of the annulus at the reservoir boundary.
-Just beyond this point, the overlap collapses and the multiplicity becomes mass-starved, not packing-limited.
-This is why the post-MS multiplicity already falls to zero at $9\,M_\odot$ in Method~B: the post-MS inner edge moves beyond the reservoir scale ($\langle r_{\rm in}\rangle_{\rm post}\simeq 113\,\mathrm{AU}$), eliminating the supply of solids to the HZ annulus even though a formal post-MS HZ exists in Table~\ref{tab:1}.
+The enhancement near $9\,M_\odot$ in Method~B should be interpreted as a transition-grid feature rather than as a sharply resolved physical spike.
+It marks the last sampled MS model whose HZ still overlaps the adopted outer disk scale.
+Table~\ref{tab:1} shows that the $9\,M_\odot$ MS HZ spans $\langle r_{\rm in}\rangle_{\rm MS}\simeq 74\,\mathrm{AU}$ to $\langle r_{\rm out}\rangle_{\rm MS}\simeq 127\,\mathrm{AU}$, placing the annulus near the reservoir boundary.
+With finer mass sampling or a different $a_{\max}$, this feature would likely smooth into a transition.
+The physical point is therefore not the exact location or sharpness of the enhancement, but the rapid loss of disk overlap once the HZ moves beyond the assumed reservoir scale.

 The combined message of Fig.~\ref{fig:hz_multiplicity} is therefore twofold.
 First, stellar evolution sets when an HZ exists and how wide it is, which explains the geometric plateaus and the disappearance of MS habitability above $\simeq 12\,M_\odot$.
-Second, once disk coupling is enforced, the dominant uncertainty shifts to the disk scale and solids redistribution: the $9\,M_\odot$ spike identifies the upper-mass boundary where a massive star MS HZ can still be fed by a plausible solids reservoir.
-Beyond that boundary, the limiting factor is no longer the star’s ability to host an HZ, but the disk’s ability to deliver solids to it.
+Second, once disk coupling is enforced, the dominant uncertainty shifts to the assumed availability of solids at wide separations.
+The multiplicity estimates should therefore be interpreted as dynamical capacity estimates for an assumed supply of terrestrial planets, not as predictions of planet formation.
+Beyond the transition regime, the limiting factor is no longer only the star's ability to host an HZ, but whether rocky planets can form or survive at the relevant orbital radii.